fanial/fanial/README.md

 A girl love code and hike, mostly half of her life is for coding and half for explore outdoor activities especially hike.

-- 💻 Currently intern as Mobile Developer
+- 💻 Currently work as Mobile Fullstack Developer

 - 🔭 I’m interested in Android Development & Software Quality Assurance